-1. A Twinn Palms student and his or her host family and homestay or dormitory coordinator will discuss the house or dormitory rules shortly after the student arrives and the student will receive a written list of the house or dormitory rules:
+1. A Twinn Palms student and his or her host family and homestay or dormitory coordinator will discuss the house or dormitory rules shortly after the student arrives and the student will receive a written list of the house or dormitory rules; This may result in Twinn Palms recommending withdrawal of the student or otherwise ending its relationship with the student.